facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

-       using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL on Unix/Linux Using Generic Binaries."You can use the package installer with Mac OS X 10.3 and later, and available for both PowerPC and Intel architectures, and both 32-bit and 64-bit architectures.
+       using this method, you can use the generic instructions for using a tarball, Section 2.2, "Installing MySQL on Unix/Linux Using Generic Binaries."You can use the package installer with Mac OS X 10.6 and later, and available for both 32-bit and 64-bit architectures.
-       A Universal Binary, incorporating both Power PC and Intel architectures and 32-bit and 64-bit binaries is available.
        In addition to the core installation, the Package Installer also includes Section 2.4.3, "Installing the MySQL Startup Item" and Section 2.4.4, "Installing and Using the MySQL